By Michael Lanza

 1. Know Everyone’s Limits

-When I was thinking about attempting a three-generation hike up Mount St. Helens last July (which I will write about in this blog), I was most concerned about the two people who would be the slowest and weakest in the group: the youngest person, my 10-year-old daughter, and the oldest, my 76-year-old mom.
+When I was thinking about attempting a three-generation hike up Mount St. Helens, I was most concerned about the two people who would be the slowest and weakest in the group: the youngest person, my 10-year-old daughter, and the oldest, my 76-year-old mom.
 So I discussed the plans in detail with everyone who was going: how long it would take us, and how hard it would be both in concrete numbers (10 miles and 4,500 vertical feet) as well as comparing it to the difficulty of other activities they had done before.
 And I only considered hiking St. Helens with them because everyone had previously done well on hikes that were nearly as difficult.

 This is my first rule because it’s so important, and yet incredibly easy to forget: Your group’s limits will be determined by the weakest member.
 At best, ignoring this can result in much loud complaining and bad feelings; at worst, someone could end up hurt, you may finish the day hours later than planned (with everyone exhausted, starving, and unhappy), and children may have a lasting negative impression of the event.

 2. Make Sure They Sleep Enough

 This may seem like “duh” advice, but it’s remarkably easy to overschedule our kids just as we overschedule ourselves, resulting in an entire family of sleep-deprived people—not a fun group to hang out with.
 This is my second rule because it’s important enough to be interchangeable with my first rule, and I find it rings just as true with grade-school kids and our young teenager as it did when my kids were toddlers and preschoolers.